-I do not currently have any appointments available.
+Unfortunately I do not currently have any available appointments.

-The situation does change frequently, as people finish their therapy.
+The situation does change regularly, as people finish their therapy.
 Please feel free to enquire.

 Email me or use the contact form below, and I will get back to you as soon as possible, normally within 24 hours.